IsaacNietoG/goDataStructs/README.md

 The objective of this work is to adapt the ideas and concepts of this book to the idiomatic characteristics of Go, offering clean, efficient and well-documented code.

+This project is developed using literate programming, where the code and its documentation are interwoven in a single, narrative-driven Org-mode document.
+This approach blends human-readable explanations with executable Go code, making the development process transparent and the learning experience engaging.

+## What is Literate Programming?
+Literate programming, pioneered by Donald Knuth, treats code as a narrative.
+Instead of separating code and documentation, they are written together in a way that prioritizes clarity and understanding.
+In this project, we use Org-mode (a powerful markup language from Emacs) to create a single document that combines detailed explanations, design decisions, and Go code.
+The code is then "tangled" into executable .go files and "woven" into readable documentation, ensuring that the development process is both functional and educational.

+## About its relation with the book that inspired it.

-This is not a direct translation of the book but a reinterpretation of their concepts using the traits and features of Go
+This is not a direct translation of the book but a reinterpretation of its concepts tailored to the traits and features of Go

 ## Implemented: